What is a pre-existing condition?

 When you apply for life insurance, the insurance company may ask questions about your age, fitness level, lifestyle, and medical history.
 They may also ask questions about your family medical history.
 In many cases, you'll be required to undergo a medical exam to qualify.
 You might be able to opt out of the medical exam, but doing so may increase your premium significantly.

 Generally, your life insurance premium will be lower the younger you are, the better you maintain any conditions, and the less you participate in risky activities.
+When you purchase a policy, you might consider adding a guaranteed insurability rider in case you want to increase your death benefit at a later date without undergoing medical testing.

 How to get life insurance if you have health problems